 Best practices for outputs:

 sensitive = trueThe source argument is versatile, supporting various locations.
-If you're new to module authoring, start with our getting started with Terraform modules guide before diving into the details below.
+If you're new to module authoring, start with our getting started with Terraform modules guide before getting into the details below.

 source = "./modules/my-module"